souravskr/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Cloud Automation
+  - DevOps Engineering
   - Software Engineering
-  - DevOps Engineering
   - Backend Engineering
   - Data Science
-  - Data Visualization

 # Education to show in About widget
 education: